roderickjackson-bradley/socket_io_app/work/w11/d1/01-handling-input-in-react.md

 We could use the `element.closest(selector)` method on the inputs to find the form, however, this is a good time to learn about how React provides access to DOM element by using a [ref](https://reactjs.org/docs/refs-and-the-dom.html).

-> Key Point: Although using a ref has a few useful use cases like integrating with third-party DOM libraries, they should be used sparingly and never to bypass React's way of updating the DOM, etc.
+> Key Point: Although using a ref has a few useful use cases like third-party library integration, they should be used sparingly and never to bypass React's way of updating the DOM, etc.

 A ref is an object that provides access to a DOM element.

-There's no reason to hold a ref in state, so we'll create a ref and store it in a separate property like this:
+There's no reason to hold a ref in state, so we'll create a ref and store it in a separate property on the instance like this:

 ```js
 state = {